Bull Run Plantation: Grounds

 Headley was a sportsman enjoying hunting and sports fishing.
 He preserved large areas of his property especially for hunting and fishing.
 He constructed a dam to slow a small stream that flowed south to north to create the chain of lakes now running through Golden Eagle Country Club.
 Headley then created his own duck lake called Lake Monkey Business.

 Sale

 In 1964 Headley became attracted to the prospects in Central America, specifically its timber resources.
 Headley sold his property to a syndicate of sportsmen and left for British Honduras (Belize).
 The syndicate was interested in a recreational preserve.
 One of the members was Gillis Long, a Congressman from Louisiana and assistant secretary of the Office of Economic Opportunity under President Lyndon Johnson.
 Kinhega Lodge was established and a Donald Davis was put in charge of developing fields and ponds and supervise hunting and fishing.
-Plans for a golf course and landing strip overextended the resources of the syndicate causing its end.
+Plans for a golf course and landing strip bankrupted the syndicate, bringing it to its end.
+Kinhega Lodge was sold to the Killearn Lakes developer in 1985.